h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 --- abstract

 This document defines Application-Layer Protocol Negotiation Extensions for use with RADIUS/TLS and RADIUS/DTLS.
 These extensions permit the negotiation of an additional application protocol for RADIUS over (D)TLS.
 No changes are made to RADIUS/UDP or RADIUS/TCP.
 The extensions allow the negotiation of a transport profile where the RADIUS shared secret is no longer used, and all MD5-based packet signing and attribute obfuscation methods are removed.
-When this extension is used, the previous Authenticator field is repurposed to contain an explicit request / response identifier, called a Token.
-The Token also allows more than 256 packets to be outstanding on one connection.

-This extension can be seen as a transport profile for RADIUS, as it is not an entirely new protocol.
-It uses the existing RADIUS packet layout and attribute format without change.
-As such, it can carry all present and future RADIUS attributes.
-Implementation of this extension requires only minor changes to the protocol encoder and decoder functionality.
-The protocol defined by this extension is named "RADIUS version 1.1", or "RADIUS/1.1".

 This document updates RFC5176, RFC6614, and RFC 7360.